A151795/class-notes/docs/angular.md

 - The `routerLink` property can be added to anchor tags so that when they are clicked, the components will be shown.
 - The `routerLinkActive` property can be used to add classes to the anchor when the anchor is currently selected.

+## Service Workers
+- In general, service workers create a seperate box on the browser where javascript runs.
+They are oftentimes used for notifications.
+- In our case, we will use a mock service worker framework (MSW) that will intercept our HTTP request